vlingo/xoom-examples/vlingo-kubernetes-cluster/README.md

 ## Build

 Whereas `Bootstrap` is the application main class, an executable JAR is required to run the cluster node.
 The maven build will generate binary with the `manifest` file by means of plugins in [pom.xml](https://github.com/vlingo/vlingo-examples/blob/master/vlingo-kubernetes-cluster/pom.xml) (note `maven-assembly-plugin` and `exec-maven-plugin` configuration).
-The project build is achieved by the following command:
+Build the project with the following command:

 ```
     $ ./mvn clean package